SmartThingsCommunity/st-device-sdk-c/doc/getting_started.md

 The product info defines how this device is shown at SmartThings mobile app catalog.
 You can define device’s category and its regional availability.
+> **_NOTE:_**  If user or tester samsung account country is not in availability list, they can't onboard the device.
+Please check the regional availability before device test or production.

 ![create product info](./res/add-product-info.gif)